joshdail/uptime-monitor/readme.md

 ## Running the app

-Currently, a compiled version of the app is not available.
 The entry point for the app is the app.js file.

 ## Configuration